Gerry Beaudoin: Career

-Beaudoin had the good fortune to work with two guitarists he admired when he was younger.
-In high school, he had seen a concert by blues guitarist Duke Robillard and Roomful of Blues that left a deep impression on him.
-During the 1980s, he worked with Roomful of Blues when it was led by Ronnie Earl and occasionally was accompanied by Jay McShann and Eddie Cleanhead Vinson.
+Vinson and jazz icon, pianist Jay McShann.

 In high school, he was given the J. Geils Band's first album, which he tried to work out on guitar.
 In 1992, he met Jay Geils, who said he owned some of Beaudoin's albums.
 Years later, Beaudoin, Robillard, and Geils formed the New Guitar Summit, a swing trio with roots in the music of Charlie Christian and Benny Goodman.
 Their second album, Jazzthing II, featured guest performances by Randy Bachman.